lokile/LokileCrypt/README.md

 ### Decryption

 ```
-//encrypted1 is a ByteArray or EncryptedData
+//the type of encrypted1 below is ByteArray or EncryptedData
 val decrypted1:ByteArray? = encrypter.decrypt(encrypted1)
 // you can convert the decrypted1 to string:
 // val decrypted1Str = String(decrypted1)

-//encrypted2 is a String
+//the type of encrypted2 below is String
 val decrypted2:String? = encrypter.decrypt(encrypted2)
 ```